Introduction to Malaysian Culture Customs and Etiquette

 Malaysia is a nation obsessed with rigid beauty ideals and being fair-skinned.

-In Malaysia, a “Puteri Lilin” (candle princess) is someone who can’t stand being in the sun for too long.
+In Malaysia, a “Puteri Lilin” (candle princess) can’t stand being in the sun for too long.

 Among the Malaysian Chinese community, fair-skinned girls are considered “pretty.”